LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Why are modern programming languages so materialistic? - Because they are object-oriented.
+Why did the Python programmer not respond to the foreign mails he got? - Because his interpreter was busy collecting garbage.

 <!--joke-end-->